SamtheSaint/casting-agency-backend/README.md

 ## Running the server

-From within the `/backend` directory first ensure you are working using your created virtual environment.
+From within this directory first ensure you are working using your created virtual environment.

 To run the server, execute: